 Makowski living in Broxbourne, Hertfordshire, did most of his work in the London area and was found guilty by an Old Bailey jury of 15 counts of fraud by false representation.
 This was after the Trading Standards Investigation found that 88 people have made complaints about his conduct, and prosecutors took 11 cases to court, which is a total of £8,000.

-He is now known for being an ‘unpleasant bully’ as the people he took advantage were those that were in a desperate or vulnerable state.
+He is now known for being an ‘unpleasant bully’ as the people he took advantage of were desperate or vulnerable.
 Most of those people were elderly and women who were taking care of the kids on their own.
-Makowski would usually quote prices to them between £100 and £200 then would charge more than £500 and in some rare occasions he would charge more than £1,000.
+Makowski would usually quote prices to them between £100 and £200 then would charge more than £500, and on some rare occasions, he would charge more than £1,000.

 Judge Anthony Morris told Makowski he had acted as an “unpleasant bully, riding roughshod over any opposition to your business methods”.